HackerSpace-PESU/pesu-for-dummies/index.md

 ***

 ### Stuff you should have
-* A book for notes.
-A 5-subject spiral bound book is usually given by the university, so that's more than enough.
+* **A book for notes.** A 5-subject spiral bound book is usually given by the university, so that's more than enough.
-* Blue Book: A thin, 16-page book (with an obvious blue paper bind) used to write assessments and other lab exams.
+* **Blue Book:** A thin, 16-page book (with an obvious blue paper bind) used to write assessments and other lab exams.
 Costs around ₹10 - ₹12, so buy atleast 2 for each subject.
+* **A calculator:** Only a basic-level scientific calculator is allowed.
+Programmable calculators are not allowed.
+The most recommended calculator is [Casio fx-991EX]().

 ***